xAlpharax/TensorFlowTools/README.md

 # TensorFlowTools

-Tools that enable the use of shortcuts while experimenting and implementing ML Research Papers.
-Just code I want to save and use later on.
+Tools that enable the use of shortcuts while experimenting and implementing ML Research Papers in code, but also useful to mess around.
+Just code I want to save and use later on, nothing too crazy.

 ## Installation